adamjast/rewardful/README.md

  - During: Transaction
  - **After: Thanking, rewarding, resolving**

-## 3. What people want
+## 3A.
+What businesses want

 ### What we think businesses want
-- Businesses with little to no reviews want more reviews (not verifed)
+1. Businesses with little to no reviews want more reviews (not verifed)
-- Businesses want more control over online reviews (not verifed)
+2. Businesses want more control over online reviews (not verifed)

 ### What businesses actually want
-...
+1. ...

+### Questions for businesses
+1. Are online customer reviews helpful to your business?

+## 3B.
+What consumers want

 ### What we think consumers want
-- Consumers want to read helpful reviews (not verifed)
+1. Consumers want to read helpful reviews (not verifed)
-- Consumers want human engagement for their reviews (responses from businesses, likes from other reviewers) (not verifed)
+2. Consumers want human engagement for their reviews (responses from businesses, likes from other reviewers) (not verifed)

 ### What consumers actually want
-...
+1. ...

+### Questions for consumers
+1. What is the #1 reason you write reviews?

+### Questions for Yelpers
+1. What is the #1 reason why you write reviews?

 ## 4. Pain points
 Situations that can create friction or decrease the user experience.